Clickable arrow icon In this article

 Which Type of SIP is Best to Invest with Example?

 SIP is an investment plan that allows investors to invest regularly.
-Through SIP, one has to invest the same amount regularly or increase the amount of SIP due to market dynamics or having additional income at hand.
+Through SIP, one has to invest the same amount periodically or increase the amount of SIP due to market dynamics or having additional income at hand.
 Therefore, we will compare a regular SIP and step-up SIP and see which one gives better returns over a period of time.

 Example